indira-faizullina/users-list/README.md

 # Users List.

-In this project, I'm learning react.
-I am learning to create modules, work with styles, use react hooks, create modal windows, etc.
+This is a learning project.
+During the development of this application, I learned:

+- creating components
+- props
+- useState
+- work with lists and validation
+- work with styles
+- creating modal window
+- Fragments
+- Portals